Four-dimensional phase space tomography from one-dimensional measurements of a hadron beam: Methods

 The diagnostics in the ring are limited to beam position monitors (BPMs) and beam loss monitors (BLMs).
 There are additional diagnostics in the RTBT; we focus on four wire scanners just before the target.

-Each wire scanner consists of three 100-$\mu$\textit{m} tungsten wires mounted on a fork at forty-five-degree angles relative to each other.
-The secondary electron emission from each wire gives the beam density on the horizontal ($x$), vertical ($y$), and diagonal ($u$) axis.
+Each wire scanner is a set of three 100-$\mu$\textit{m} tungsten wires mounted on a fork.
+The secondary electron emission from the wires gives the beam density on the horizontal ($x$), vertical ($y$), and diagonal ($u$) axis in the transverse plane.
 Each wire scanner operates at 1 Hz repetition rate; thus, each point in the measured profile corresponds to a different beam pulse.
-A single measurement takes approximately five minutes, including the return to the initial wire position; however, the four wire scanners run in parallel, so each scan generates twelve profiles.
+A single measurement takes approximately five minutes, including the return to the initial wire position.
+The four wire scanners run in parallel, so each scan generates twelve profiles.
+Repeated measurements typically generate the same profile to within a few percent error \cite{Hoover_2022}.

-Fig.~\ref{fig:ws} shows the locations of the wire scanners and nearby quadrupole magnets Fig.~\ref{fig:ws}.
-Two power supplies control the first eight quadrupoles, while the remaining quadrupoles before the target have independent power supplies.
-We aim to reconstruct the four-dimensional phase space distribution at a point before the first varied quadrupole (QH18).
+Fig.~\ref{fig:ws} shows the locations of the wire scanners and quadrupole magnets.
+The first eight quadrupoles are controlled by two power supplies, while the remaining quadrupoles are controlled by independent power supplies.
+We aim to measure the particle distribution before the first quadrupole (QH18).